przlplx/windows-itpro-docs/windows/security/threat-protection/security-policy-settings/domain-member-disable-machine-account-password-changes.md

 ### Vulnerability

-By default, devices running Windows Server that belong to a domain automatically change their passwords for their accounts every certain number of days, typically 30.
+By default, devices that are running Windows Server and that belong to a domain automatically change their passwords for their accounts every certain number of days, typically 30.
 If you disable this policy setting, devices that run Windows Server retain the same passwords as their machine accounts.
 Devices that cannot automatically change their account password are at risk from an attacker who could determine the password for the machine's domain account.

 ### Countermeasure